Gino Infantino

-Gino Infantino (born 19 May 2003) is an Argentine professional footballer who plays as a right midfielder or attacking midfielder for Serie A club Fiorentina.
+Gino Infantino (born 19 May 2003) is an Argentine professional footballer who plays as a right midfielder or attacking midfielder for Argentine Primera División club Argentinos Juniors, on loan from Serie A club Fiorentina.

 Club career

 Infantino spent his early years with Villa del Parque.
-He soon moved to Renato Cesarini, remaining for six years; a period that saw him have a trial with Real Madrid.
-Aged eleven, Infantino joined ADIUR.
-After four years, which included a trial with Villarreal, the attacking midfielder headed to Rosario Central in 2018.
-He made his first-team breakthrough in mid-2020, initially featuring in the club's pre-season campaign under manager Kily González.
-Infantino was then an unused substitute for Copa de la Liga Profesional matches with Godoy Cruz and River Plate, prior to making his senior debut on 13 November against Banfield.
+He moved to Renato Cesarini, remaining for six years; a period that included a trial with Real Madrid.
+At age eleven, he joined ADIUR.
+After four years, which included a trial with Villarreal, he moved to Rosario Central in 2018.
+He made his first-team breakthrough in mid-2020 under manager Kily González, initially featuring in pre-season matches.
+He was an unused substitute in Copa de la Liga Profesional matches against Godoy Cruz and River Plate before making his senior debut on 13 November against Banfield.

-On 3 August 2023, Infantino signed for Serie A club Fiorentina on a five-year contract.
+On 3 August 2023, Infantino signed a five-year contract with Serie A club Fiorentina.

 International career

-Infantino represented Argentina at various youth levels.
-In August 2017, he was selected to train with the U15s.
-January 2019 saw a call-up for the U16s.
+Infantino has represented Argentina at various youth levels.
+In August 2017, he trained with the under-15s.
+He was called up for the under-16s in January 2019.